ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 If the underlying protocol supports multi-streaming, it is natural to use this functionality to implement Clone.
 In that case, Connections in a Connection Group are multiplexed together, giving them similar treatment not only inside endpoints, but also across the end-to-end Internet path.
-Then, if possible, and if this optional parameter was provided, the parameter `streamid` can be used to assign a stream number to the stream in the underlying protocol.

 Note that calling Clone() can result in on-the-wire signaling, e.g., to open a new transport connection, depending on the underlying Protocol Stack.
 When Clone() leads to